 - To provide academic and clinical environments that allow students to obtain knowledge and skills necessary for entry-level practice as a PTA, with faculty who are committed to maintaining currency in physical therapy practice.

 - To set high academic standards, in the classroom and clinic, to prepare students to be successful on the national licensing examination.

 - Actively promote the development of values-based behaviors for the Physical Therapist Assistant through continuous self-assessment and activities integrated throughout the technical course work and clinical experiences.

 - Provide experiences that will allow students to develop an appreciation for their role as members of a health care community that promotes health and well-being for society.

 PHYSICAL THERAPIST ASSISTANT PROGRAM OUTCOMES

-- Licensing Examination: The three year pass rate for program graduates will meet or exceed 80%.
+- Licensing Examination: The two year pass rate for program graduates will meet or exceed 85%.

 - Graduation Rate: 70% of students admitted to the program will graduate within three years.

-- Employment Rate: 90% of graduates will be employed within six months of passing the national licensing examination and/or pursuing further post secondary education.
+- Employment Rate: 90% of graduates seeking employment will be employed within one year of graduation.

 - Professional Behaviors: 90% of employers will report that graduates demonstrate appropriate professional behaviors.